 In practice, it's remarkably easy!
 And even easier if you forget the complicated explanation and just do a right shoulder gypsy with your partner followed by a left shoulder gypsy with your neighbour.

 Right or Left Hand Stars: Usually danced sedately by two couples.
 Give right hands across holding the opposite person's hand, or left hands for a left hand star.
 Again giving weight will help.
 Sometimes all the men or all the women (3 or 4 or 5 or more) in a set will be required to do a part or whole right or left hand star - and sometimes as they sweep around they 'scoop up' their partners (or another person) putting arms around waists.
 The people being 'scooped up' are usually ladies and they should put nearest arms on the shoulder of the man who has (in some fast dances) almost swept them off their feet.
 This is (of course) never done intentionally.
+When two men are holding 'hands across' on a diagonal with two women in the other diagonal it is usual for the men's hands to be beneath - supporting the women's hands on top.

 Shetland Reel: identical to a normal simple reel except each 'person' is now two people, one following closely behind the other.
 Therefore, a '3 person' Shetland Reel would involve 6 people - but they act as though they were only 3, each couple being an entity.
-Often quite fun in that it involves men following very closely behind their partners (or vice versa) and with 'no holds barred'.

 Square Through: This is similar to right and left through but without any courtesy turns, and especially without the final turn, but can be danced more quickly.
 A left square through simply starts with left hands - but is rare.
 Lack of the final turn leaves you facing in a different direction (90 degree out) than if you were doing full or half right and left through moves.
+You can square through 2, 3 or 4, being the number of hands you use (also the number of sides you walk) - these moves are very common in American Square dance.

 Star Ladies Chain: Ladies move halfway around a (square) set in a right hand star.
 The opposite men give them their left hand and turn them around into another right hand star to return to their partners, who turn them in the same way.
 Sometimes, instead of going half way round in their star, the ladies go 3/4 round - and sometimes as they are rotating in the star (in the middle of the set) the men nip smartly around on the outside to another mans place.
+It is rare (but possible) for men and women to swap roles with the men being 'chained out'.

 Star Through: With a man facing a lady he holds up his right hand (like a policeman stopping traffic) and she holds up her left so they touch palms.
 Each moves forward, the man turning right after passing her and the lady left after going under their raised arms, the couple end up holding hands both facing the same direction (compare with California Twirl and Box the Gnat which are both quite different).
 All three moves achieve a rapid change in position and/or orientation of a dancing couple.